b45ch1/pyadolc/README.rst

 THIS VERSION OF PYADOLC IS KNOWN TO WORK WITH:

-    * ADOL-C 2.5.1 (or commit >= d7a0b87fe4cd1344930a0d3ccc048e0a7038c5c8 from https://gitorious.org/adol-c)
-    * ColPack 1.0.9
     * Ubuntu Linux
     * Python 2.7.3
     * NumPy 1.8.0
     * Boost:Python 1.48.0

-Other verions and combinations may or may not work.
-Check the git branches and tags for older versions.

 REQUIREMENTS: